Synthetic Data for Model Selection: Experiments

 \subsubsection{Synthetic data for architecture hyper-parameter search}

 Next, we explore the contribution of using synthetic datasets for selecting a model out of multiple possible architectures and training instances (HPS).
-We consider three model selection protocols: \begin{enumerate}[noitemsep,topsep=-4pt] \item \textbf{Selecting a random model:} The na\"ive baseline of selecting a random model. \item \textbf{Standard protocol:} Split the dataset into training and validation subsets.
+We consider three model selection protocols: \begin{enumerate} \item \textbf{Selecting a random model:} The na\"ive baseline of selecting a random model. \item \textbf{Standard protocol:} Split the dataset into training and validation subsets.
 Then: (1) train each architecture $N$ times with the training subset; (2) select the architecture that on average performed the best on the validation subset; (3) Train the selected architecture on the entire dataset.
 This methods allows for selecting a ``promising'' architecture without the ability to select a specific trained model instance (architecture and weights). \item \textbf{Synthetic protocol:} (1) Train each architecture $N$ times on the entire dataset; (2) evaluate the accuracy at each training epoch on the synthetic dataset; (3) select the model that preformed the best in step 2.
-This method allows for selecting a ``promising'' model instance. \end{enumerate} We used the same 64 architectures per dataset, generated by the RWNN framework in Section~\ref{sec:es_rso_rwnn}.
-Table~\ref{tab:architecture_search_conclusion} shows that the synthetic protocol achieves, on average, better results compared to the standard protocol.
-Both protocols perform far better then selecting a model at random.
-It can also be observed that the impact of using synthetic data is greater when the training dataset is smaller.
-This result is aligned with Corollary~\ref{cor:main}, as $\Delta\epsilon_s$ is larger.
-Appendix~\ref{sec:appedix_architecture_search} presents an extensive breakdown of the experiment.
-A key finding from the breakdown is that ranking models using synthetic data is comparable to ranking models using validation data in terms of Spearman correlation to a test set.
+This method allows for selecting a ``promising'' model instance. \end{enumerate} Given a training set and a held-out test set (not available for model selection), we compared the three model selection protocols.
+The standard protocol requires a validation set, to this end we split each of the datasets into training and validation subsets (train/val): Train10K was split into 7.5K/2.5K, Train30K was split into 22.5K/7.5K and Train50K was split into 40K/10K (see Appendix~\ref{sec:appedix_architecture_search} for more details).
+In each experiment 64 architectures were evaluated using the different protocols.
+For generating similar architectures, we sampled RWNN architectures with the same parameters WS(2, 0.25) (same architectures as in~\ref{sec:es_rso_rwnn}).
+In both the standard and synthetic protocols we trained each architecture 10 times.
+For the standard protocol we train on the training subset (step 1) and for the synthetic protocol we use the entire dataset.
+Note that for the standard protocol, it is not possible to select a model instance out of the 10 trained instances of each architecture that was trained on the entire data (step 3).
+Therefore, we use the average test error of the 10 trained models of each architecture (on the entire dataset) as a data point for comparisons.